 - One of the major reasons for the controversial U.S. Army replacement of the Colt M1911 pistol with the Beretta M9 in The '80s was so that NATO armed forces would only need to stock one type of pistol-caliber ammunition (the M1911 was chambered for .45 while pretty much everyone else was using sidearms chambered for 9mm).

 - This was also what led to the development of the American M14 and German G3 in the 50's.
 NATO had standardized the 7.62x51mm round at that time and were pressuring everyone to adopt rifles of that caliber.
 America, owing to nationalism and wishing to make their own weapons instead of buying from another country, created the M14 based on their earlier M1 Garand rather than adopt the FAL nearly everyone else was fawning over.
-West Germany, meanwhile, initially wanted to adopt the FAL, but FN wasn't willing to grant them a license to produce it, owing to the fact that Germany steamrolled over FN's home country of Belgium.
+West Germany, meanwhile, initially wanted to adopt the FAL, but FN wasn't willing to grant them a license to produce it, owing to the fact that Germany had steamrolled over FN's home country of Belgium not very long ago.
 Twice, at that.
 As a result, the Germans turned to a design based on a Spanish rifle of the same caliber that their border guards were very approving of.

 - As of 2012, the main service pistols of the world's three largest armies are chambered in 9x19mm Parabellum.
 America's Beretta M9, China's QSZ-92-9 (5.8mm variant was not adopted), and Russia's MP-443 Grach.
 With the majority of both NATO and SCO's armies using the 9mm, it has become the universal pistol caliber.